SafeHome.org may receive compensation from some providers listed on this page. Learn More

 You will get all the equipment you need such as touchscreen panels, window and door sensors, motion detectors, non-emergency alerts, 24/7 monitoring, and Vivint has a wide variety of optional equipment as well.

-Frontpoint has extremely popular security equipment.
+Frontpoint security systems rank among our favorites for home security as well as business security.
+Aside from being one of the best security systems overall, Frontpoint is also known as a top pick for customer service.
 They have been in business for 11 years and currently have an A+ rating with the Better Business Bureau.
-Frontpoint has been nationally recognized for best customer service and they include smart security in every system they offer.
+Frontpoint has been nationally recognized for best customer service, and they include smart security in every system they offer.

 Since Frontpoint doesn’t offer specific business plans, you are able to customize one to suit your particular business needs.
 Frontpoint prides themselves on producing high-quality security systems, and they go into great detail on their blog explaining how you can customize one specifically for your business.
 They state their systems are 100% wireless, they are easily customizable, portable and can be moved around to grow with your business.